KSP-CKAN/CKAN/Spec.md

 and the old name of the mod is listed in the `provides` field.
 This allows for mods to be renamed without updating all other mods which depend upon it.

+#### Extensions

+Any field starting with `x_` (an x, followed by an underscore) is considered an *extension field*.
+The CKAN tool-chain will *ignore* any such fields.
+These fields may be used to include additional machine or human-readable data in the files.

+For example, one may have an `x_maintained_by` field, to indicate the maintainer of a CKAN file, or an `x_generated_by` field to indicate it's the result of a custom build process.

+Extension fields are unrestricted, and may contain any sort of data, including lists and objects.